 • The arts industry generated \$135.2B of economic activity and \$61.1B was generated by the nation's nonprofit arts and culture organizations.

-- This economic activity supports 4.13 million full-time jobs and generates \$86.68 B in resident - household income. - The arts and culture industry also generates \$22.3B in revenue to local, state, and federal governments every year a yield well beyond their collective \$4B in arts allocations.
+- This economic activity supports 4.13 million full-time jobs and generates \$86.68 B in resident household income. - industry also generates \$22.3B in revenue to local, state, and federal governments every year a